Efficient-Scalable-Machine-Learning/EvNN/README.md

 ```
 python -m unittest discover -p '*_test.py' -s validation
 ```
+> **Note**

-Tests will fail if you set the the dimensions (batch_size,time_steps,input_size, hidden_size) too high, this is because floating point errors can accumulated and cause the units to generate events one timestep off.
-This causes the numerical tests to fail but the Neural Network training will work.
+> Tests will fail if you set the the dimensions (batch_size,time_steps,input_size, hidden_size) too high, this is because floating point errors can accumulate and cause the units to generate events one timestep off.
+This causes the numerical tests to fail but the Neural Network training will work without any issues.

 ## Implementation notes
 - the EGRU is based on Haste GRU which is in turn based on `1406.1078v1` (same as cuDNN) rather than `1406.1078v3`